Certificate of Good Standing quick facts

 Certificate of Good Standing requirements by state

-- Maintain a registered agent on file
+- maintain a registered agent

-Some states issue certificates instantly online.
-Others require mail-in requests or manual review.
-Processing times can range from immediate digital delivery to several business days.
+Processing times can range from immediate digital delivery to several business days depending on the state.

-Table of State Fees for Certificate of Good Standing
+Certificate of Good Standing fees by state

 Certificate of Good Standing fees change frequently so it is important to verify with the state official website.
 Some states also frequently waive fees.